mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/2.0.0/customizations/custom-images/index.md

 render: mustache
 ---

-This guide will show you how to build a custom Docker images both for Spark Executor (or Worker) and Notebook (or Spark Driver).
+This guide will show you how to build custom Docker images both for Spark Executor (or Worker) and Notebook (or Spark Driver).
 You can use these custom-built images with libraries in distributed Spark jobs and/or Jupyter Notebooks.

 There are 16 docker images published in total.
-You could pick any one of them to customize.
-The choice should be according to DL Framework (TensorFlow v1, TensorFlow v2, Pytorch or MxNet), Processor Type (CPU or GPU), and Execution Type (Spark Executor or Spark Driver/Jupyter Notebook).
+Customize one or more according to your DL Framework (TensorFlow v1, TensorFlow v2, Pytorch or MxNet), Processor Type (CPU or GPU), and Execution Type (Spark Executor or Spark Driver/Jupyter Notebook).

 Here is the list of published docker images: